1

 Advantages of Capsules

-1) Capsules avoid many unit operations like compression, granulation, and drying that needs during the manufacturing of tablet dosage forms.
+1) Capsules avoid many unit operations like compression, granulation, and drying that are needed during the manufacturing of tablet dosage forms.

 2) To increase the oral bioavailability of poorly soluble therapeutic or curative agents, generally, soft gelatin capsules may be manufactured.
 This is used when the capsules are formulated either as a liquid-filled hard gelatin capsule or a soft gelatin capsule.